LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 !!! danger "Remote Builds"
     There are several methods for building remotely for your family members (or even yourself).

-    * [LoopDocs: Github Build Actions](../gh-actions/gh-overview.md) (new with Loop-dev) allows you to build on a browser (no need for a Mac) and send Loop to your phone using TestFlight
+    * [LoopDocs: GitHub Build Actions](../gh-actions/gh-overview.md) (new with Loop-dev) allows you to build on a browser (no need for a Mac) and send Loop to your phone using TestFlight
     * [Loop and Learn: Remote Build with Diawi](https://www.loopandlearn.org/remote-build/) allows you to save a build created by Xcode, store it in the cloud and then download and install on your phone later

     Both of these remote options require this [Nightscout: Config Var](https://nightscout.github.io/nightscout/setup_variables/#nightscout-config-vars) to be added to Nightscout: